January 2, 2018

 Determining which type of control chart to utilize.

 Control charts typically fall under three types.
-Below we take an in-depth look at each:
+Let’s take a look at each.

-“The more you peel back as you start exploring the data stream, the more you need to refine the chart type you select,” Wise adds of selecting your specific control chart.
+“The more you peel back as you start exploring the data stream, the more you need to refine the chart type you select,” says Wise.